More Case studies with Cofrastra®

 The first level of the deck accommodates the ramp which opens out into a distribution volume leading to the floor of permanent collections.
 It also supports the museum showcases in cantilevers located on the Seine side.
 Fifteen metres above it, the second deck supports underneath a level of suspended mezzanines interspersed with framework posts, but does not touch it.

 Intended to house the musical instruments, the reserve silo is lined at a height of 24 metres with 220 curved glass partitions.
-Completely separated from the rest of the building which it crosses throughout its height, the silo consists of a circular concrete core which supportsseven metal platforms with a total area of 900 m2.
-Composed of galvanised steel joists and bent sections, these platforms, supported by tubular posts, are covered with a steel composite flooring system , designed to take a load of 5 kN/m2.
+Completely separated from the rest of the building which it crosses throughout its height, the silo consists of a circular concrete core which supports seven metal platforms with a total area of 900 m2.
+Composed of galvanised steel joists and bent sections, these platforms, supported by tubular posts, are covered with a steel composite flooring system, designed to take a load of 5 kN/m2.

-A technical platform has been arranged underneath the shutter level in which run the networks and ventilation ducts.
+A technical platform has been arranged underneath the shutter level in which the networks and ventilation ducts run.
 With a thickness of approximately two metres, it consists of a grated grill suspended on the structure.
 Circulation routes are arranged across the frame for the maintenance teams in this insert, which is painted black.
 Drilled with regular holes, the grill provides for the passage and arbitrary adjustment of the lighting strips of the museum library.

-Suspended multi-coloured “boxes” seem to be inlaid into the façades and offer more intimate exhibition spaces inside the museum.
-Assembled on site, in a metal structure, the26 boxes of different sizes, on a single or double level, are provided with an composite floor and an insulating sandwich panel enclosure (steel surfaces, polyurethane core).
+Suspended multi-coloured “boxes” seem to be inlaid into the facades and offer more intimate exhibition spaces inside the museum.
+Assembled on site, in a metal structure, the 26 boxes of different sizes, on a single or double level, are provided with a composite floor and an insulating sandwich panel enclosure (steel surfaces, polyurethane core).
 Stratigraphed resin cladding, in ten different shades, is fixed to these panels by means of galvanised steel handrails.
-Being light, therefore, compared with the two decks and the columns, the dynamic behaviour of these boxes has been carefully designed to ensure that the work maintains a natural frequency of 3 Hz recommended by the European regulations.
+Being light, therefore, compared with the two decks and the columns, the dynamic behaviour of these boxes has been carefully designed to ensure that the work maintains a natural frequency of 3 Hz recommended by European regulations.
 The purpose of this basic limit is to guarantee comfort of the users and to avoid an unpleasant vibrating sensation from the structure that is clearly felt on certain footbridges.

-In the north facade, which is interspersed with the suspended boxes, it consists of a filtering network of sheathed chestnut metal tubes forming a trellis lined with 1500 glass faces.
+In the north facade, which is interspersed with the suspended boxes, there is a filtering network of sheathed chestnut metal tubes forming a trellis lined with 1500 glass faces.
 In the shape of a lozenge, each square includes in its facing a dual function film.
 It lowers the light transmission so that it gives the museum the atmosphere of a dense forest.
 It is one of the pieces of an image of rural settings associated with the origins of the objects exhibited for which all the glass partitions are designed.

 Composed of photographs from the database of Patrick Blanc, it starts in the east with an African forest, continues through a savannah region, and finishes in the west with the forests of Asia and Oceania.